Skip to main content

 Before working with a client, we recommend that you:

-2. Join our Partner Office Hours – bring questions, learn best practices, and get support on how to run DWY offers successfully with Scripe.
+2. Join our Workshops – bring questions, learn best practices, and get support.

 1. Choose your Client Set-Up